r-hub/blog/content/post/2020-07-27-js-r/index.md

 {{< tweet 1272595824112029696 >}}

-In this blog post, we shall share a roundup of resources around JavaScript for R package developers.
+In this blog post, [Garrick Aden-Buie](https://www.garrickadenbuie.com) and I share a roundup of resources around JavaScript for R package developers.

-> All the smart JavaScript content of this post can be attributed to [Garrick Aden-Buie](https://www.garrickadenbuie.com/). :pray:

 JavaScript in your R package
 ----------------------------